pascalgolec/StructuralDDP.jl/README.md

 	- simulate with small grid, then tighten the grid
 - [ ] Check ApproxFun.jl, whether can use algorhythm for any function approximation type (not just linear, but also Chebychev, Polynomial etc)
 	- at the moment the solver does not interpolate, the simulator uses linear interpolation
+- [ ] more transparent indexing in loops

 ## Models
 - [ ] index state variables as dict instead of position (`tStateVector[:K]` instead of `tStateVector[1]`)